bhlmn/google_cloud_data_engineer/README.md

 ## Work log

+* **March 5, 2021** - 30 minutes.
+Coursera course on data pipelines with Pub/Sub, Dataflow, and Data Studio.
 * **March 4, 2021** - 1 hour.
 Coursera lab on using BigQuery ML to predict whether a return visitor will make a purchase on an ecommerce site.
 Completed week 1 of GCP Big Data and ML Fundamentals.
 * **March 3, 2021** - 1 hour.
 Explored BigQuery public datasets, looking for something where I could explore BigQuery ML, but no home runs yet.
 I think tomorrow I'll just look at the `ml_datasets` dataset and cook something up to start.
 * **March 2, 2021** - 1 hour.
 Coursera course discussing BigQuery and BigQuery ML.